 Image building and ACR integration

-You can package the complete environment of a running DevPod instance, including code, dependencies, and configurations, into a container image.
-You can then push the image to Alibaba Cloud Container Registry (ACR) to solidify and reuse the environment.
+You can package the complete runtime environment of your current DevPod instance, including code, dependencies, and configurations, into a Docker image.
+You can then push it to Alibaba Cloud Container Registry (ACR) for storage and reuse.

 Limits:

-You can build images only on DevPod instances that are in the running state.
+Image building can only be performed on DevPod instances that are in the running state.

-The ACR instance must be in the same region as the DevPod.
-ACR Personal Edition supports cross-region creation.
-However, to avoid network latency and push failures, we strongly recommend that you use an instance in the same region.
+The ACR instance must be in the same region as the DevPod instance.
+Although ACR Personal Edition supports cross-region creation, we strongly recommend using an instance in the same region to avoid network latency and push failures.

 ACR edition selection

-When you save an image, you can choose between ACR Personal Edition and Enterprise Edition.
+When you save an image, you can choose ACR Personal Edition or Enterprise Edition.

 Prepare an ACR instance

-Personal Edition: Go to the ACR console and make sure that an active Personal Edition instance is available in the same region as your DevPod.
+Personal Edition: Go to the ACR console and ensure that you have an active Personal Edition instance in the same region as your DevPod.

 Enterprise Edition: Go to the ACR console.
-Create or make sure that an Enterprise Edition instance, a namespace, and an image repository are available in the same VPC as your DevPod instance.
+Create or ensure that you have an Enterprise Edition instance, a namespace, and an image repository in the same VPC as your DevPod instance.

 Build an image